-Members of the Board undergo performance review through annual self-assessment of themselves through an adopted performance selfassessment questionnaires which will help them assess their competence and independence of the body, commitment to corporate aovernance, transparency, committee activity, and audit and risk oversight.
+Members of the Board undergo performance review through annual selfassessment of themselves through an adopted performance self-assessment questionnaires which will help them assess their competence and independence as a body, commitment to corporate governance, transparency, committee activity, and audit and risk oversight.
 They also conduct a self-assessment review of their Board committee memberships aided by questionnaires aimed to determine the effectiveness and fitness of the committee composition, processes undertaken by the committee in the course of conducting their oversight functions, and the tasks undertaken by the committee based on Board's mandate.